craftslab/gerritlfs/README.md

    - For all projects, use regex pattern `[lfs "^.*$"]`

 2. **SSL/HTTPS Connection Errors**
-   - Ensure MinIO is configured with SSL certificates (see [Generate SSL Certificates](#generate-ssl-certificates))
+   - Ensure MinIO or RustFS is configured with SSL certificates (see [Generate SSL Certificates](#generate-ssl-certificates))
    - **"certificate signed by unknown authority" error (git-lfs):**
      - This occurs when git-lfs doesn't trust the self-signed certificate
      - **Solution (Recommended):** Add the certificate to your system's trust store:
        ```bash
-       # Step 1: Copy certificate from MinIO server to local machine
+       # Step 1: Copy certificate from S3 server to local machine
+       # For MinIO:
        scp user@minio-server:/path/to/minio/certs/public.crt /tmp/minio.crt
+       # For RustFS:
+       scp user@rustfs-server:/path/to/rustfs/certs/public.crt /tmp/rustfs.crt

        # Step 2: Add certificate to system trust store
        sudo cp /tmp/minio.crt /usr/local/share/ca-certificates/minio.crt
+       # OR for RustFS:
+       sudo cp /tmp/rustfs.crt /usr/local/share/ca-certificates/rustfs.crt
        sudo update-ca-certificates

        # Step 3: Verify certificate was added
        ls -la /etc/ssl/certs/ | grep minio
+       # OR for RustFS:
+       ls -la /etc/ssl/certs/ | grep rustfs
        ```
        After this, git-lfs will trust the certificate and you can push without errors.
      - **Alternative (Testing only):** Environment variable or git config (may not work with all git-lfs versions):